silvacms/documentation/source/buildout.rst

    $ python2.4 bootstrap.py --buildout-profile profiles/simple-instance.cfg

-This going to create a couple of files, and one called ``buildout.cfg`` in your Buildout tree.
-It's going to be your configuration file to control what's you want to be installed, and how.
-Refer to the next documentation part to known how to extend it.
+This will create some files, most importantly one called ``buildout.cfg`` in your Buildout tree.
+It's going to be your configuration file to control what you want to be installed, and how.
+Refer to the next documentation part to learn how to extend it.

-You can after run the installation:
+After you can run the installation:

 .. code-block:: sh

    $ ./bin/buildout

-You will obtain a script ``bin/instance`` which can be used to start your Zope instance, which would be available on the port 8080 of your computer.
+After this a script ``bin/instance`` will be available that can be used to start your Zope instance, which would then be available on port 8080.
 The default administrator user name is ``admin`` and the corresponding password ``admin``.
-Of course we highly recommend to change it in the Zope Interface.
+Of course we highly recommend that you change the password in the Zope Management Interface.

 Extending your installation
 ```````````````````````````

 You can add additional configuration information in the
 ``buildout.cfg`` file directly.
-This file follow a format like a
+This file follows a format like
-Windows INI file, with section which install a part of the software,
+Windows INI files, with sections which install parts of the software,
-and option in those section which control how these software parts are
+and options in those sections which control how these software parts
-installed.
+are installed.

 Default parts defined in the Silva are: